DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

-The trainer.dockerfile defines an image that we utilized for local model training, using data we already had.
-This process saved the trained model's state in a shared folder.

-On the other hand, predict.dockerfile's image was responsible for loading this saved model state, running tests on some pre-existing data, and then calculating the model's accuracy.
-These two dockerfiles, used for local deployment, mainly differ in their initial commands: one initiates the training process while the other focuses on evaluation.
+In our experiments, Docker played a pivotal role in containerizing our machine learning applications, providing a consistent and reproducible environment for both local development and deployment on Google Cloud Platform (GCP).
+We employed two Dockerfiles, each serving a distinct purpose in our MLOps pipeline.

+The `trainer.dockerfile` defined an image tailored for local model training.
+This image was utilized to train our DistilBERT model using existing data.
+The trained model's state was then saved in a shared folder, allowing for easy access and further analysis.
+On the other hand, the `predict.dockerfile` image was designed for local deployment as well, with its primary focus on loading the trained model, running tests on existing data, and evaluation the model's performance.

+For deployment on GCP, we orchestrated the containerization process using the `cloudbuild.yaml` file.
+This configuration file triggered the build process, which involved executing docker compose up to create the containerized application.
+Subsequently, the resulting Docker image was pushed to the Google Container Registry, facilitating seamless deployment on GCP.

+This Docker-based approach ensures that ML experiments are executed in an isolated and reproducible environment.
+It also streamlines the deployment process, allowing for easy scaling and deployment on cloud infrastructure.
 Here is a link to the [trainer.dockerfile](https://github.com/DanielHolmelund/ml_ops_detect_ai_generated_text/blob/main/dockerfiles/train_model.dockerfile)

-For deployment on Google Cloud Platform (GCP), we used the cloudbuild.yaml file, which runs docker compose up and pushes it to the Container Registry.

 ### Question 16